Close

 • 1:00pm – 2:00pm Panel: 101 Ways to Kill a Man, Room 32AB

 Coming up with creative ways to commit mayhem and murder is the lifeblood of these talented thriller authors.
 A fatal chimera virus; hybridized bioengineered parasites; murderous microchips; lethal electric stimuli; deathstrike via satellite targeting.
 How many ways can you kill someone?
-Join top thriller authors Tobias Buckell (Hurricane Fever)Greg Hurwitz (Don’t Look Back) and others as they discuss the art of delivering deadly thrills.
+Join top thriller authors Tobias Buckell ( opens in a new windowHurricane Fever)Greg Hurwitz ( opens in a new windowDon’t Look Back) and others as they discuss the art of delivering deadly thrills.
 But don’t worry too much.
 A little light reading never killed anyone.

 • 2:30pm – 3:30pm Signing to follow in the autographing area, Table AA09